 How do you choose the right dog breeds for your family from the nearly 200 breeds recognized by the American Kennel Club (AKC)?
 And there are hundreds of purebred breeds that the AKC does not register.
 With many breeds, how do people decide which breed is right for them?
 Hopefully, you can narrow down the choices and find the right dog breed by following simple steps.

 How to Choose the Right Dog Breed

 First, consider your available space.
 Do you live in an apartment?
 If so, you may want to rule out large dogs.
 However, this is not a hard and fast rule, as many people living in apartments do pretty well with larger dog breeds.
-Look for dogs in the Toy group, such as Yorkshire Terriers, or some smaller dogs in the Terrier group, like the Miniature Schnauzer.
+Look for dogs in the Toy group, such as Yorkshire Terriers, or smaller dogs in the Terrier group, like the Miniature Schnauzer.

 You will also want to consider your dog’s size if you have children.
 Tiny dogs, such as Chihuahuas or Maltese, can be very delicate and are often accidentally injured by young children.
 On the other hand, giant dogs, such as Mastiffs or Saint Bernards, can be overly boisterous as puppies and accidentally turn your child into a human bowling pin.
 You might consider medium-sized breeds, such as Border Collies or Australian Shepherds, instead.

 Do You Have Time For Your Dog?

 Next, consider how much exercise you can give your dog to choose the right breed.
 If you have a home with a fenced yard, your dog can exercise independently.
 However, dog breeds in the Sporting, Hound, and Herding groups are very high-energy animals, and you will need to have enough time to provide them with more intensive workouts.

 Plan to take a lot of long walks with your dog or go for a daily romp in the park.
 After all, these dog breeds were bred to work hard and don’t do well unless they have a job or a way to burn off excess energy.